Serena seeks a record-tying title, Osaka a first at US Open

 “At the same time, I feel like even though I should enjoy this moment, I should still think of it as another match,” Osaka said.
 “Yeah, I shouldn’t really think of her as, like, my idol.
 I should just try to play her as an opponent.”

-They played in March in Miami, when Williams was early in her return to tour and Osaka had just won Indian Wells, a significant victory for what remains her first lone professional title.
-Osaka won 6-3, 6-2, but both players know there’s not much to take from the match given the timing.
+They played in March in Miami, when Williams was early in her return to tour and Osaka had just won Indian Wells, a significant victory for what remains her lone professional title.
+Osaka won 6-3, 6-2.
+But both players know there’s not much to take from the match given the timing.

 “I mean, I was breast-feeding at the time, so it was a totally different situation,” Williams said.
 “It was what it was.
 I mean, hopefully I won’t play like that again.
 I can only go up from that match.”

-She has, and she’ll be only one spot out of the top 10 in the rankings if she wins after she was barely in the top 500 in March.
+She has, and she’ll be only one spot out of the top 10 in the rankings if she wins after barely reaching the top 500 in March.

 But Williams is much more interested in major titles than rankings.
-She hasn’t won one at the U.S. Open since 2014 or anywhere since the 2017 Australian Open, when while pregnant she became women’s tennis’ oldest Grand Slam champion at 35.
+She hasn’t won one at the U.S. Open since 2014 or anywhere since the 2017 Australian Open, when while pregnant she became the oldest Grand Slam female champion at 35.

 She will turn 37 on Sept.
 26, unsure when she’ll fully get back to the player she was before her health scares.